 Applicants will be required to submit a CV.

 English Language Requirements:

 For information on English Language Requirements and acceptable English Language tests please see:

 Students are required to start with BUSM4536 Design Thinking for Business.
-This unit requires some On-campus attendance at RMIT University.
-See On-campus Requirements for further details.

 The Graduate Certificate in Business Administration is an early exit point for the Master of Business Administration (MBA).